cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw_git.md

 ## Quick overview of Git to ISPW integration flow

-1. A project is created that contains ISPW source.
+1. A project is created that contains ISPW sobkbk
 2. The project is stored in a Git repository.
 3. A yaml mapping file is created which contains the mapping data for file extensions to ISPW types.
 4. The yaml file is stored in the Git repository